 There are many variables to consider when separating fact from fiction.
 These include:

 Visible lasers come in all colors.
-But by far the most likely ones to be used to harass airplanes are red and green - from inexpensive laser pointers.
+But by far the most likely ones to be used to harass airplanes are presently the green (532 nm) variety (about 10:1 compared to all other colors) because of the availability of inexpensive green laser pointers.
 Why?
-Because the most likely culprits are likely to be stupid kids with nothing better to do who have received cheap laser pointers as gifts.
-Although some Press reports have involved supposed incidents involving high power lasers and extended duration tracking, most of these are rather suspect and impossible to verify.
-The other likely sources are errant beams from laser shows or advertising extravaganzas that were somehow not properly regulated.
+Because the most likely culprits are likely to be stupid kids (though some of these kids may be middle age!) with nothing better to do who have received cheap laser pointers as gifts.
+Although many Press reports have involved incidents involving high power lasers and extended duration tracking, many of these are rather suspect and impossible to verify.
+Other sources one might think of like errant beams from laser shows or advertising extravaganzas that were somehow not properly regulated have not proven to be of any significance with very few recorded incidents.

-Legal green pointers are also limited to 5 mW.
-Until recently, green pointers were very expensive ($300 was typical in the early 2000s) and thus not nearly as common as red pointers, which can sometimes be obtained for literally $1.
-But, in 2011, prices have plummeted to the point where $5 is now common on eBay for a serviceable, if not terribly reliable green pointer, making them much more widely owned.
-So, it's not surprising that aviation incidents using green pointers have increased.
-Furthermore, because of the Diode Pumped Solid State (DPSS) laser technology that is used, it has been very easy to significantly increase output power on many models of green pointers to way above the legal limit with simple modifications.
+When green pointers were first introduced, they were very expensive ($300 was typical in the early 2000s) and thus not nearly as common as red pointers, which can sometimes be obtained for literally $1.
+But, in 2013, prices have pluemmeted to the point where $5 or less is now common on eBay for a serviceable, if not terribly reliable green pointer, making them much more widely owned.
+So, it's not surprising that aviation incidents using green pointers have increased dramatically.
+Furthermore, because of the Diode Pumped Solid State (DPSS) laser technology that is used, it is sometimes possible to significantly increase output power of green pointers to way above the legal limit with simple modifications.
 In fact, this has been known to happen by accident and many stock green pointers will produce more than 5 mW just due to power fluctuations that occur as they warm up.
 20 or more mW is not that uncommon.

 Because some green pointers can be boosted in output power relatively easily to 50 mW or more (and are available at various Web sites already running on steroids), there is the potential for more serious incidents, though actual permanent damage to vision, or even flash blindness, is extremely unlikely at the altitudes and speeds of fixed wing airplanes.

 As of 2010, blue laser diodes have become affordable, especially very high power ones (1 watt or greater being ripped from Casio projectors).
-Compared to red and green, relatively few blue pointers exist and I am not aware of any incidents using them.
+Compared to red and green, there are fewer blue pointers and incidents using them.

 However, many other types of visible lasers are readily available surplus, from eBay, and elsewhere.
 While these can go to very high power (WATTs), again, it's a matter of cost, size, weight, power requirements.

-While it's possible to target a plane with a high power IR laser, this would require a level of expertise to construct as there are no common lasers out there which could be used without modification, and no hand-held ones at all.
+While it's possible to target a plane with a high power IR laser, this would require a level of expertise to construct as there are no common lasers out there which could be used without modification, and few if any hand-held ones exist at all.

-There are three types of effects that need to be considered:
+There are four types of effects on vision that need to be considered:

 An example: A typical 5 mW green laser pointer has a beam diameter of 1 millimeter and a divergence of about 1 milliradian - the beam expands at a rate of 1 part in 1,000.
 So, if aimed at a plane from the ground during final approach from 1,000 feet away, the beam would be about 1 foot in diameter (1/1,000 times 1,000 feet).
 The power density of the resulting 1 foot spot would be about 8 microwatts per square centimeter.
 This is well above the power that is considered to be distracting to dark adapted eyes.
 It's around the same brightness as a 100 W light bulb at 10 feet - which would appear dazzlingly bright if occurring as a flash in near-total darkness.